Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/setup-contract.rst

 ===================================

 This guide documents two different options (`from a template` or `from scratch`) to create a new Concordium smart contract project.
-The `from a template` option provides you with some smart contract templates.
+The `from a template` option is available for ``cargo-concordium`` version 2.2.0 or greater.
+It provides you with some smart contract templates.
 Choose the template that best fits your project scope.
 The `from scratch` option guides you through the process when you want to start a new project without any boilerplate code.